-If you don't see the spell check icon in the Rich Text Editor controls, then your administrator has disabled the intranet spell check in favor of using the built-in browser spell check.
-Chrome, FireFox, Safari, and some versions of Internet Explorer have built-in spell checkers that will underline misspelled words as you type.
-Press the CTRL key (or Command key) and right-click on a misspelled word to see a menu that includes spelling suggestions.
+Chrome, Edge, Firefox, and Safari have built-in spell checkers that will underline misspelled words as you type.
+Press the CTRL (or Command) key and right-click on a misspelled word to see a menu that includes spelling suggestions.

 You can also enter emojis by typing a colon ":" and then typing to search for the emoji you want.
 A dropdown list will appear with emojis that match your term; click to select the one you want.
 Use this method to enter emojis in places that don't display the RTE, like when leaving a comment or a Shout-out from an Activity card.